Lena Hades

 Eagle and snake.
 From Lena Hades' cycle Thus spake Zarathustra.
 1997, 137 × 177cm.

-Lena Alekseevna Hades (Лена Алексеевна Хейдиз; born October 2, 1959) is a Russian artist, art theorist, and writer.
+Lena Alekseevna Hades (Лена Алексеевна Хейдиз; born October 2, 1959) is a Russian artist and writer.

 Life and career

 Lena Hades was born in Siberia on October 2, 1959.
 Her father worked as communication engineer, her mother was a physician.
 At the age of 35 her father got ill with multiple sclerosis and died at the age of 51.
 Hades took care of her father until his death in 1985.
 Her father's disease triggered her interest in the concept of death, and also in the philosophical problems of existence – the main topics of her creative works.

 Hades graduated from Moscow State Pedagogical University in 1982 (Faculty of Physics and Mathematics); she also completed foreign language courses and worked as a translator for many years.
 At age 35, she decided to become an artist, and in 1995 moved to Germany.
 In Cologne, she created her first works and sold her first painting.
 In 1995–1997 she created more than 30 paintings devoted to "Thus Spoke Zarathustra" by Nietzsche.
 For her, these works are visual metaphors.

 In 1997, Hades' oil painting and graphic cycle "Also Sprach Zarathustra" was exhibited in the Institute of Philosophy of Russian Academy of Sciences.
 In 2004, the Russian Academy of Sciences published a bilingual edition of "Thus Spoke Zarathustra" by Nietzsche, with the cover and the jacket of the book decorated with two paintings by Hades.
 The book also contains twenty other works from this cycle.
-Her paintings are in collections of the Moscow Museum of Modern Art, the Igor Markin Museum of contemporary art, the Pushkin Museum, the State Tretyakov Gallery.
+Her paintings are in collections of the Moscow Museum of Modern Art and the Igor Markin Museum of contemporary art.
 The works of the above series were also exhibited at the First Moscow Biennale of contemporary art in 2005, in the Institute of Philosophy of the Russian Academy of Sciences in 1997 and in the State Kashyrka Gallery in 1998.

+Hades has also been charged with "extremism" and been interrogated by prosecutors.
+She has been threatened with jail time and accused of "inciting hatred against Russia".